andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-parsing-a-receipt-with-swift.md

     return nil
 }</pre>

-Each of these decoding functions are dealing with the receipt attribute _value_ portion of the ASN.1 Sequence that we&#8217;re working on at the time.
+Each of these decoding functions are dealing with the receipt attribute _value_ portion of the ASN.1 Sequence that we're working on at the time.
 Recall the structure:
 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2017/07/ASN1Sequence.jpeg" alt="ASN.1 Sequence" width="919" height="337" class="alignnone size-full wp-image-13514" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2017/07/ASN1Sequence.jpeg 919w, https://www.andrewcbancroft.com/wp-content/uploads/2017/07/ASN1Sequence-300x110.jpeg 300w, https://www.andrewcbancroft.com/wp-content/uploads/2017/07/ASN1Sequence-768x282.jpeg 768w" sizes="(max-width: 919px) 100vw, 919px" />][10]

-So we take in a pointer that&#8217;s pointing _to_ the start of one of the attribute _values_ (a yellow box).
-The yellow box&#8217;s ASN.1 Octet String encodes either an integer, a string, or a date.
-(Okay, technically I guess you could include NSData, but this doesn&#8217;t need to be &#8220;decoded&#8221; really.
+So we take in a pointer that's pointing _to_ the start of one of the attribute _values_ (a yellow box).
+The yellow box's ASN.1 Octet String encodes either an integer, a string, or a date.
+(Okay, technically I guess you could include NSData, but this doesn't need to be &#8220;decoded&#8221; really.
 And the in-app purchase receipts will be parsed and decoded into the stated Types as well, so it all boils down to the three I just mentioned&#8230;thus the reason for only three helper functions).

-The strategy for the first two functions is basically to take what we&#8217;re pointing to, and call `ASN1_get_object`.
+The strategy for the first two functions is basically to take what we're pointing to, and call `ASN1_get_object`.

 This function call gets us enough information to decode the bytes from the start of the object to the end of the object into either an `Int?` or a `String?`.
 If it fails, `nil` is returned.